shunya-kato/Kaggle-Ventilator-Pressure-Prediction/README.md

 ```
 pip install -r requirements.txt
 ```
-Create a data folder as follows:
+Create a data folder and a logs folder as follows:
 ```
 │
 ├ configs